LunchWithaLens/AdminCenterAutomation/README.md

-# Update MC to Planner integration and new SHD to Teams
+# Update M365 Message Center to Planner integration and new Service Health Dashboard to Teams

-## Adding functions to also read SHD (Completed) and Roadmap (Still planned)
+## Adding functions to also read Service Health Dashboard (Completed) and M365 Roadmap (Still planned)
 ## Future plans to create Teams meetings with action items (tasks)

 This takes the idea that is implemented in R-CSA325 and uses the latest MSAL libraries for authentication to Graph.
 [MSAL.PS PowerShell module](https://github.com/AzureAD/MSAL.PS/)